 There are different ways to donate devices:

-- Individuals or organizations that donate 26 devices or more will fill out EAF’s online form and EAF will pick up the equipment for free.
+Are you a small, medium or large business, nonprofit or other entity in the greater Philadelphia region that’s ready to refresh its office equipment?
+Individuals or organizations that donate 26 devices or more will fill out EAF’s online form and EAF will pick up the equipment for free.
 EAF can provide donors with a certificate that they followed the industry’s data security and refurbishment standards.
 EAF will work with Temple’s CRC to refurbish equipment and provide them to Philadelphia nonprofits to distribute the devices to people in need.

 Donating to the Community Device Fund